iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Helmholtz Equation In Box.md

 **Note**: The $\alpha$ is going to be with $T$, on the left hand side of the equation.

-And we are going to make the assumption that the constant on the RHS is $-\lambda^2$, this is true because we are looking at dirichlet boundary conditions for the system.
+And we are going to make the assumption that the constant on the RHS is $-\lambda^2$, this is true because we are looking at Dirichlet boundary conditions for the system.
 Applying the SOV, then we will have:

 $$
 \frac{X''}{X}